Bar-skiy/Authorization_PHP/README.md

-# User-authorization_PHP
+# User authorization_PHP
-Public Registration and authorization system on PHP and MySQL databases
+Registration and authorization system on PHP and MySQL databases